Published: 2 June 2026

 1. Judge meaningfulness of alt text

-AI can describe what’s in an image, but not why it matters.
-And the ‘why’ nuance is often the crucial takeaway.
+AI can describe what is in an image, but not why it matters.
+That nuance is often the whole point.

 2. Evaluate cognitive load or UX clarity

-Accessibility is not just technical — it’s experiential.
+Accessibility isn’t just technical — it’s experiential.
+AI can’t feel friction.

 3. Validate keyboard interactions